FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 Research on the Genalphid Language is still ongoing.
 Many of the words, its grammar, and its full phonology are yet to be deciphered.

+## TL;DR because you have a low attention span

+The Genalphid Language is babyspeak, but it is scientifically proven to mean stuff

 ## Phonology

 | Consonants  | bilabial | labiodental | post-alveolar | alveolar | alveolo-palatal | palatal | velar | uvular | glottal |